TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/134N3P/README.md

 > Compact Charge/Discharge Solution for Single Li-Ion Cells and 5V USB Output

-The **134N3P** is an excellent solution to add battery power to portable devices (like microcontroller projects): it supports *LiIon/LiPo* batteries and can both charge them as well as boost the battery voltage to a stable *5V USB output*.
+The **134N3P** is an excellent solution to build small power banks or add battery power to portable devices (like microcontroller projects): it supports *LiIon/LiPo* batteries and can both charge them as well as boost the battery voltage to a stable *5V USB output*.

 <img src="images/134n3p_overview_t.png" width="100%" height="100%" />

 **134N3P** refers to *both* a power management chip *and* the breakout board that is using it.
-There is no dedicated **134N3P* datasheet available, nor can you order this chip separately.
-The chip on the board has no markings.
+While there is no datasheet available for the *134N3P*, many clones use similar power management chips like the [HT4928S](materials/ht4928s_datasheet.pdf).
+Often, chips with no markings at all are found.

 ## Overview